emmajanedrews/base-template/_posts/2017-08-08-should-you-invest-in-short-term-rental-properties.md

 A popular trend this summer has been people looking to invest in short-term rental properties, also known as vacation rental properties.
 With that in mind, I wanted to talk about a few things that I think are really important.

 **First, you have to remember that our market is seasonal.** It would be difficult for you stay during the summer and then rent your property out in the winter—our typical off-season.
-It just won’t generate the kind of income you’re looking for.&nbsp;
+It just won’t generate the kind of income you’re looking for.

 Given that our market is seasonal, **people are coming and going at different times.** Because of this, you’re likely to end up with your property staying empty for a period of time during the month.
 This inconsistency won’t do great things for your bottom line.